frctl/fractal.build/docs/guide/05-components/10-configuration.md

 ### default.prefix

-Global prefix to apply to all generated {{ link('@naming#referencing', 'handles') }} unless overridden in a collection or component configuration file.
+Global prefix to apply to all generated {{ link('@naming#referencing-other-items', 'handles') }} unless overridden in a collection or component configuration file.

 ```js
 fractal.components.set('default.prefix', 'foobar'); // default is null